Ulrik of Denmark (1578–1624): Scotland in 1598

 In 1597 the Duke travelled in France, and then came through England to Scotland incognito (as a private traveller rather than as a diplomat) to meet his sister Anne, Queen of Scotland.
 Little is known of his travels in France, but a letter from James VI to Christian IV mentions that Ulrik had stayed a year in France.
 James VI was informed of his travel plans by a letter from Andrew Sinclair, a Scottish resident at the Danish court.
 Ulrik arrived in Edinburgh on 14 March 1598, and first made himself known to David Cunningham of Robertland, a courtier of the queen who had formerly been exiled in Denmark.
 He went hunting with James VI at Dalmahoy near Edinburgh on 18 March.

+News of his arrival, the feasting, entertainments, and his travels in Scotland with James VI spread to Berwick-upon-Tweed in England, where there was some doubt if the honoured guest was Ulrik or his brother Christian IV.
 His sojourn included a trip to Perth in April and a tour of the coastal towns of Fife and Dundee with William Schaw the founder of freemasonry, sailing to Dysart for a visit to Ravenscraig Castle, then to Anstruther and Balcomie, taking a boat to St Andrews and on 3 May dinner at Fowlis Castle.
 On his return there were banquets at Holyrood Palace and in John MacMorran's house in Riddle's court in Edinburgh, which included sugar works made by Jacques de Bousie.
+Surviving painted decoration in MacMorran's house may date from this occasion.
 There were English comedians in Edinburgh at this time, but their performance was condemned by the former Provost, John Arnot.

 Ulrik also visited the fortress on Bass Rock, accompanied by William Schaw.
-It was secretly planned that when the Duke left Scotland he would be accompanied with Scottish ambassadors on a mission to Denmark and Germany to promote James' title to the English crown after the death of Queen Elizabeth and secure promises of military support.
 Several Scottish nobles made excuses not to come to the banquet for Ulrik held by the king.
 Ulrik made it known that he did want not guests to toast Elizabeth's health.
 Roger Aston wrote "the god Bacchus is a great guider among us at this time.
 Her majesty's good health will not be drunken here.
 The Duke will not hear of that."
 Aston reported curses and complaints about the waste of up to £4000 spent on his entertainment.
 James gave him a jewelled hatband and other gold, jewels, and horses.
 When his ship sailed from Leith on 3 June 1598 he was saluted by 60 cannon shot from the bulwark fortification on the shore.

+It was secretly planned that when the Duke left Scotland he would be accompanied with Scottish ambassadors on a mission to Denmark and Germany to promote James' title to the English crown after the death of Queen Elizabeth and secure promises of military support.
+Ulrik sailed with William Stewart, who was sent as ambassador to Denmark.
+Michael Balfour accompanied them.